jon-heard/obsidian-inline-scripts-library/mythicv2_ui.sfile.md

 const pick = popups.pick("Enter the total descriptor modifier for the npc.\n\nConsider the npc's three descriptors in the current situation.\n+1 for descriptors that make the npc MORE active.\n-1 for descriptors that make the npc LESS active.\n0 for descriptors that don't affect npc activity.", choices, 3, 7);
 if (pick === null) { return null; }

-const choices2 =
+// Choose the base disposition const choices2 =
 [
 	"Random","2","3","4","5","6","7","8","9",
 	"10","11","12","13","14","15","16","17",
 	"18","19","20"
 ];
-const pick2 = popups.pick("Enter the base disposition for the npc for this scene.\n\nIf the npc has a base dispositon for this scene, select it.\nIf the npc does NOT yet have a base disposition for this scene, select 'Random'.", choices2, 20);
+const pick2 = popups.pick("Enter the base disposition for the npc for this scene.\n\nIf the npc has a base dispositon for this scene, select it.\nIf the npc does NOT yet have a base disposition for this scene, select 'Random'.", choices2, 0, 20);
 if (pick2 === null) { return null; }

-if (!pick2)
+// Base disposition is random, use the shortcut that rolls it if (!pick2)
 {
 	return expand("disposition " + (pick - 3));
 }

-else
+// Base disposition is not random, use the shortcut that takes it as a parameter else
 {
 	return expand("disposition " + (pick - 3) + " " + choices2[pick2]);